Temple Cloud

 The Temple in the place name possibly relates to the Knights Templar who held the manors of Cameley and Cloud around 1200.
 Cloud is thought to come from the personal name Cloda.
 It has been suggested that Cloud derives from the Old English ‘clud’ meaning rocky outcrop (the neighbouring village Clutton has the same derivation).

 There were several coal mines in and around the village as a part of the Somerset coalfield, but these have all since closed.

 Government and politics

 Temple Cloud is part of the Mendip Ward, which is represented by one councillor on the Bath and North East Somerset Unitary Authority, which has responsibilities for services such as education, refuse, tourism etc. Mendip ward stretches from Temple Cloud to East Harptree.
 The total population of the ward taken at the 2011 census was 2,683.

-The village is a part of the North East Somerset constituency.
+The village is a part of the North East Somerset and Hanham constituency.
 Prior to Brexit in 2020, it was a part of the South West England constituency of the European Parliament.